Generalized Kernel Two-Sample Tests: Real Data Examples

 \subsection{Musk data}

-We first illustrate the new tests on Musk data \citep{blake1998uci}, which is publicly available at \url{https://archive.ics.uci.edu/ml/datasets.php}.
-The Musk dataset consists of molecule structure data.
-The features indicate the shape of the molecule constructed by the rotation of bonds.
-This dataset describes a set of 476 molecules of which 269 are judged by human experts to be musks and the remaining 207 molecules are judged to be non-musks, where $d=166$.
-We utilize this dataset to illustrate how the new tests distinguish musks versus non-musks from the shape of the molecule.
-Here, we conduct the tests on subsets of the whole data to compare their empirical power.
-For each $m$, we randomly draw $m$ observations from these 269 musk observations and $m$ observations from these 207 non-musk observations.
-We repeat this for 1,000 times and conduct the test with the significance level set to be 0.01.

-The results are shown in Table \ref{tab:musk}.
-We see that the new tests in general outperform the existing tests for any $m$, indicating the consistent improvement of the new test.
+We first illustrate the new tests on the Musk dataset \citep{blake1998uci}, which is publicly accessible at \url{https://archive.ics.uci.edu/ml/datasets.php}.
+The dataset comprises molecule structure data where the features represent the shape of the molecules constructed by the rotation of bonds.
+It contains information about 476 molecules (each has dimension $d=166$), with 269 classified as musks by human experts and the remaining 207 classified as non-musks.
+We employ this dataset to illustrate how the new tests distinguish musks versus non-musks based on molecular shape.
+Here, we conduct the tests on subsets of the entire dataset to compare their empirical power.
+For each value of $m$, we randomly draw $m$ observations from the pool of 269 musk observations and $m$ observations from the pool of 207 non-musk observations.
+The process is repeated 1,000 times, and the significance level of the test is set to be 0.01.
+Table \ref{tab:musk} displays the estimated power of the tests for various values of $m$.
+The results indicate that the new tests consistently outperform MMD-Person and MMD-Bootstrap across different sample sizes, demonstrating the consistent enhancement provided by the new testing methods.